 How do you approach non-divers to get them excited about learning to dive?

 I take to social media quite frequently and share my experiences both on and under the water.
-I think sharing imagery and especially videos is a fun way to get anyone new to the ocean excited about all it has to offer.
+I think sharing photos and videos is a fun way to get anyone new to the ocean excited about all it has to offer.
 I'm also pretty quick to touch on methods of responsible diving, especially when chatting up new or non-divers.
-Simply reminding others to admire and appreciate things like coral and wildlife but to never touch them is a topic I find highly important and easy to address.
+I practice "imperfect eco-tourism” and try to lead by example: making very little impact or, if possible, leaving an environment better than I found it

 Most memorable dive experience?

-Jim and I dove Komodo National Park and I still can't believe the things we saw were real.
-It was like living in Finding Nemo.
-Never in my life did I imagine that I would be immersed in a space that was covered in such healthy, thriving coral.
-That may go down as the best dive trip of my life.
-Considering how fragile coral is and how quickly it's disappearing from our planet, I know how monumentally special an experience like that is and I hope we can work together to find a solution to protect spaces like that so our future generations can enjoy them as well.
+In 2018, I was working on a social media project with the Indonesian Embassy and I had the opportunity to dive around Komodo Island; I still can't believe the things I saw were real - it was like living in Finding Nemo!
+Never in my life did I imagine that I would be immersed in a space that was covered in such expansive, thriving coral.
+The multitudes of coral, fish species, and colors absolutely blew me away.
+I still consider it one of the best dive trips of my life.
+Considering how fragile coral is and how quickly it's disappearing from our planet, I know how monumentally special an experience like that is and I hope humans can work together to find a solution to protect spaces like that so our future generations can enjoy them as well.

 Dream dive: where and with who (alive or not)?

-The first place that comes to my mind is Rangiroa.
-I have a good friend from Tahiti who's always sending photos of the wild encounters he has in Rangi's pass.
-I'd love to experience it someday.
-I'd obviously have Jim by my side, along with our Tahitian friend - Olivier, as well as a couple of my favorite dive buddies.
-Our small friend group ranges from experienced divers to new divers and I enjoy adventuring with both.
-The dive masters/instructors always seem to know where to look for for wildlife while the newer divers are excited about absolutely everything.
-Having both by my side offers a really well-rounded perspective of our dives.
+Fiji is at the top of my bucket list.
+Having grown up in Hawai'i, I’m pretty spoiled with epic dive sights and wildlife, but I’ve heard Fiji is pretty amazing in terms of coral abundance and shark viewing.
+As far as who I’d go with, I love diving with friends.
+My small friend group ranges from experienced divers to new divers and I enjoy adventuring with both.
+The dive masters/ instructors always seem to know where to look for wildlife while the newer divers are excited about absolutely everything.
+Having both by my side offers a really well-rounded perspective.
 I love seeing masks fill with water because smile lines are breaching the seals.

 Favorite piece of Aqualung equipment?